marczz/mzlinux_pages/development/programming_languages.md

     Hyper offers both a Client and a Server which can be used to drive complex web applications written entirely in Rust.
 -   [remacs](https://github.com/Wilfred/remacs) is a port to Rust of emacs.
-In February 2018 it is a very active project.
+In 2020 it is a very active project.
+It provides a docker file to run the development version.

 # Rusthon {#rusthon}